sienar-cms/sienar/docs/devs/guides/plugin-providers/adding-menu-items/index.md

 That's a lot of code, so let's break it down.

-First, notice that we only actually called `AddMenuLink()` once, with the parent link.
+First, notice that we only actually called `AddLink()` once, with the parent link.
 That's because the other links are added as sublinks of the parent `Orders` link since we want the `Orders` link to serve as a dropdown that contains the other links.

 Second, notice that each sublink is just an instance of `MenuLink`.
 There's nothing special about these instances, except that they're stored on the `Sublinks` property of the parent link.